HerreroAndre/HerreroAndre/README.md

 - C#
 - .NET
 - SQL databases

-## Featured Project

-### InitiativeTracker

-Android app for tracking combat initiative in tabletop RPGs, focused on **fast turn management**, **visual character identification**, and **local persistence**.

-**Tech stack:** Kotlin, Jetpack Compose, Room, MVVM

-This project helped me practice:

-- Android app architecture
-- Local database persistence
-- State management in Jetpack Compose
-- UI organization
-- CRUD operations
-- Project structure and code organization

-## Currently Improving

-- Android app architecture
-- UI design with Jetpack Compose
-- Local data persistence
-- API integration
-- Testing
-- Code organization
+- Github

 ## Goals

-I'm currently looking to grow as a **Kotlin / Android Developer**, build solid real-world projects, and keep strengthening both my technical and professional skills.
+I'm currently looking to grow as a **Kotlin / Android Developer**, build solid real-world projects, and keep strengthening both my technical and professional skills, so I can live from this as I enjoy developing apps and webs that helps people in their daily life.

 ## Links